Southern Yakutia (Sakha)

 Their uncompromising policies in managing state affairs bring out only chaos

-and disillusionment everywhere, dragging the clear majority of our people
+and disillusionment everywhere, dragging most of our people deeper into

 Boris regarded his friend for a moment with pathetic eyes.